isabella232/www-event-gassf-old/program/call-for-papers.md

 title: Call for Papers
 ---

-CfT and CfP will open on February 1, 2020
+CfT and CfP will open soon